 Secondhand Spirits (Witchcraft Mystery #1) by Juliet Blackwell

 If you are a Halloween and vintage clothing stan, run don’t walk to this series.
-I’ve mentioned it on the blog before and I will almost certainly mention it again!
 The series follows a modern day witch and vintage clothing purveyor named Lily as she juggles demons and malcontents along with the cultural clashes of the Haight-Ashbury in San Francisco.
-With a memorable cast of characters, and a metric tonne of witch lore, these books will more than scratch an occult itch.
+With a memorable cast of characters, and a metric ton of witch lore, these books will more than scratch an occult itch.
 The audiobook narrator has a charming, lilting southern accent that makes these books a dream to listen to.
-Blackwell also wrote a Haunted Renovation series, which I haven’t read but will bet is worth checking out!

 Drinks and Sinkholes (The Weary Dragon Inn #1) by S. Usher Evans

-If you read Legends and Lattes by Travis Baldree and thought, “gosh I wish it included more mystery” - meet The Weary Dragon Inn series.
 As the proprietor of the eponymous Weary Dragon Inn, Bev has built a lovely life for herself, and a reputation for delicious rosemary bread.
 However, when mysterious sinkholes appear all over the village of Pigsend, Bev makes it her business to find the culprit, or lose her business.
-These books have a genuine feeling of small town nosiness and gossip that’s harder to capture than most realize.
 The warm inn invites readers in with its close coziness, and you can relax knowing the series has low stakes but high warmth.

 Broomsticks and Burials (Magic & Mystery #1) by Lily Webb

-Halloweentown meets Veronica Mars in this enchanting (see what I did there) series.
+Halloweentown meets Veronica Mars in this enchanting series.
 Recent grad Zoe Clarke is looking for a job in the dying industry of print journalism.
 When she gets a job offer it doesn’t matter that it’s in a tiny town she’s never heard of called “Moon Grove.”
-Upon arrival Zoe discovers the town is hidden for a reason - it’s full of magical creatures.
+Upon arrival Zoe discovers the town is hidden for a reason – it’s full of magical creatures.
 As it turns out, Zoe herself is a witch!
 With a werewolf for an editor and a town full of vampires, witches, and more, Zoe dives headfirst into this magical mystery world when she sniffs something rotten during the election for the Head Witch.
-This series is written perfectly for a cozy mystery - simple and charming without being shallow or feeling incomplete.

 Florida Roadkill (Serge Storms #1) by Tim Dorsey

-Unlike your typical plucky lady detective who runs a B&B and loves tea and cats, Serge Storms operates…in the gray areas of law.
+Serge Storms operates in the… gray areas of law.
 Make no mistake, Serge operates under a moral code, it just doesn’t exactly line up with everyone else’s.
 When a suitcase full of money crosses his path, Serge, his partner Coleman, and their acquaintance Sharon, team up to acquire it.
 Murder, mayhem, and good, old-fashioned Floridaman nonsense ensue.
 Chock full of trivia and a sort of twisted affection for the Sunshine state, these books offer the perfect beach read for an entertaining vacation.
-Whether or not you read them while getting burned to a crisp in South Beach is up to you.

 One for the Money (Stephanie Plum #1) by Janet Evanovich

-If you’ve never jumped into Stephanie Plum’s world, I hope you give it a shot (especially since the most recent books have genuinely improved).
-Plum is a bond enforcement agent (bounty hunter) for a working-class part of Trenton, New Jersey, and she is desperately bad at her job.
+If you’ve never jumped into Stephanie Plum’s world, I hope you give it a shot.
+Plum is a bond enforcement agent (bounty hunter) for a working class section of Trenton, New Jersey.
+Crucially, she is desperately bad at her job.
 More “light chuckle” funny than “laugh-out-loud” funny, the series of events in Plum’s world are predictable and ridiculous from book to book.
-It’s not without its problems - Evanovich has really clung to some of the fatphobic jokes about Plum’s partner Lula in an unfortunate way.
-Lula’s character has gotten her comeuppance in recent books as her undeniable confidence and sparkle anchor Stephanie’s total lack of ability to pull herself together.
+It’s not without its problems.
+Evanovich has really clung to some of the fatphobic jokes about Plum’s partner Lula in an unfortunate way.
+Lula’s character has gotten her comeuppance in recent books.
+Her undeniable confidence and sparkle anchor Stephanie’s total lack of ability to pull herself together.

 “A” is for Alibi (Kinsey Millhone #1) by Sue Grafton

-In the midst of John Grisham, or David Baldacci, or any number of gritty men writing gritty stories, Sue Grafton stood proudly with her scrappy, tomboyish protagonist, Kinsey Millhone.
-Though Grafton sadly died before the series was completed (“Y” is for Yesterday was published posthumously), there are still 25 books to enjoy and read in the series.
-Grafton did not have a ghost writer for any of her books and her estate would not allow a completely-ghostwritten Z conclusion (respect).
-Kinsey Millhone is a private detective in Santa Teresa, California, about an hour north of LA.
-Unlike many of the books in this series, the backdrop of Kinsey’s exploits is far from quaint or picturesque; she frequently takes up in questionable motels and biker bars in pursuit of her cases.
-The subject matter and pacing of each book vastly differs, and the investigations aren’t always murder.
-The bad guy doesn’t always get put away in the end, and Kinsey’s life is a mess.
-The alphabet murders hit close to home, but provide a fast-paced, enjoyable read nonetheless.
+In the midst any number of gritty men writing gritty stories, Sue Grafton stood proudly with her scrappy, tomboyish protagonist, Kinsey Millhone.
+Kinsey is is a private detective in Santa Teresa, California, about an hour north of LA.
+Unlike many of the books in this list, the backdrop of Kinsey’s exploits is far from quaint or picturesque.
+She frequently takes up in questionable motels and biker bars in pursuit of her cases.
+The subject matter and pacing of each book are vastly different, and the investigations aren’t always murder.

 The Stranger Diaries (Harbinder Kaur #1) by Elly Griffiths

-When you think “urban” you probably think a huge, bustling city like Paris or Beijing.
-But given that so many cozies take place in fictional towns with 150 residents, I think Brighton, UK counts for our purposes.
-Grouchy lesbian Sikh Harbinder Kaur spends her days investigating crime and her nights fending off questions about dating from her parents.
-Luckily, a strange case comes in to distract her - a woman is found murdered at a local school with a cryptic note left near her body.
+Grouchy lesbian Sikh Harbinder Kaur spends days investigating crime and nights fending off questions from her parents.
+Luckily, a strange case comes in to distract her.
+A woman is found murdered at a local school with a cryptic note left near her body.
 The note’s text comes from a short story by a famous local author, and all signs seem to point to the victim’s friend and confidante Clare Calloway.
 As always, there’s more to this case than meets the eye.
 This series has a delightful gothic quality with a heavy dose of exceptional characters.

 The Ripper’s Shadow (Victorian Mysteries #1) by Laura Joh Rowland

-What true crime and history lover hasn’t fantasized about going back in time and bringing Jack the Ripper to justice?
-In this book, you can play out that fantasy in your head.
-Photographer Sarah Bain is roped into the crimes of Jack the Ripper when two of her boudoir clients are found murdered in Whitechapel, London, in 1888.
-With the help of a (perhaps unrealistic, but we’ll let that slide) band of misfits, Bain sets out to find Jack the Ripper before he can silence her.
-A touch more dark than a typical cozy, the gaslamp setting and persistent amateur sleuth nevertheless contribute to a charming, plucky tale.
+Photographer Sarah Bain finds herself roped into the crimes of Jack the Ripper when someone finds two of her boudoir clients murdered in Whitechapel, London, in 1888.
+With the help of a band of misfits, Bain sets out to find Jack the Ripper before he can silence her.
+A touch more dark than a typical cozy, the gaslamp setting and persistent amateur sleuth nevertheless contribute to a plucky tale.

 Murder on the Lustania (Ocean Liner Mysteries #1) by Edward Marston

-When you think about it, an Edwardian ocean liner makes for an amazing historical mystery setting.
-High-class glamor, a seedy underbelly, lots of places to hide yet a set cast of characters.
-In this series, Marston wrote different stories on a series of mysteries on the famous high-class ocean liners of the early 20th century (though, thankfully, he avoided the Titanic).
-This murder takes place in 1907 - 8 years before it was tragically sunk by a German u-boat - on the Lusitania’s maiden voyage from Liverpool to New York.
-Undercover detective George Dillman was hired by the line to keep a lid on petty crimes.
-His boredom is quickly stamped out by the discovery of a body - and missing ship’s blueprints.
+In this series, Marston wrote different mysteries on the famous high-class ocean liners of the early 20th century.
+Thankfully, he avoided the Titanic.
+This murder takes place 8 years before a German u-boat sunk the Lusitania on its maiden voyage from Liverpool to New York.
+The Line hires undercover detective George Dillman to keep a lid on petty crimes.
+His boredom is quickly stamped out by the discovery of a body – and missing ship’s blueprints.

 The Widows of Malabar Hill (Perveen Mistry #1) by Sujata Massey

-Many authors have revisited the 1920s over and over, typically with the same settings (the English countryside, Paris, or New York).
+Many authors have revisited the 1920s over and over, typically with the same settings.
 Sujata Massey puts a new twist on this era with her Perveen Mistry series set in Bombay.
 Perveen stands out in Indian society.
 She’s an Oxford-educated Zoroastrian and one of India’s first female lawyers.
-While handling the estate of a rich muslim man with three wives, she realizes that all three have signed over their significant inheritances to charity.
+While handling the estate of a rich muslim man with three wives, she realizes that all have signed over their significant inheritances to charity.
 Spidey senses tingling, Perveen’s instincts sadly prove correct when a body turns up as a result of her investigation.
-Equal parts decadent and seedy (like the best period mysteries are), Massey offers a little something extra with her books: the chance to dive into a time and place that few people in the US learn about in school.

 Murder at Archly Manor (High Society Lady Detective #1) by Sara Rosett

 Poor, but educated, aristocratic, and well-mannered Olive Belgrave is desperate for money.
-She takes a job as a private investigator looking into her cousin’s shady fiancé, and gets more than she bargained for when their engagement party turns deadly.
-Each book takes place at an aristocratic residence - either a manor or a posh building in Mayfair, and each book is imbued with the tightly-held ritual that was early 20th century aristocratic socialization.
-Rosett incorporates a fad or fact from the 1920s into each mystery; Archly Manor, for example, includes the protagonist’s need for special cigarettes to treat her asthma (a real thing).
-She also goes out of her way to point out Olive’s reflections on societal expectations of women at the time.
-Downton Abbey meets Nancy Drew in this light-hearted and enchanting series.
+She takes a job as a private investigator looking into her cousin’s shady fiancé.
+However, she gets more than she bargained for when their engagement party turns deadly.
+Rosett incorporates a fad or fact from the 1920s into each mystery.
+Archly Manor, for example, includes the protagonist’s need for special cigarettes to treat her asthma (a real thing).
+Downton Abbey meets Nancy Drew in this light-hearted and charming series.

 A Study in Scarlet Women (Lady Sherlock #1) by Sherry Thomas

-In Victorian London, Charlotte Holmes is straining against the bonds of her aristocratic upbringing when her family is roped into a salacious murder.
+In Victorian London, Charlotte Holmes strains against the bonds of her aristocratic upbringing.
+Suddenly, her family gets roped into a salacious murder.
 Adopting the pseudonym Sherlock Holmes, Charlotte sets out to solve the mystery, and disentangle her family.
-It’s a fun take on an idea - what if Sherlock Holmes were actually a man?
+It’s a fun take on an idea – what if Sherlock Holmes were actually a man?
 Every title is a take on a famous Sherlock Holmes story.
 Part mystery, part romance, part historical fiction, this series is juicy and fun and unputdownable.

-Starting a new cozy mystery series means you automatically have entertainment for at least a few weeks (months in the case of Sue Grafton, Agatha Christie and Janet Evanovich!).
-Library apps are a great way to get your fix without spending money.
-Plus, you can rest easily knowing you’re supporting community institutions.
+Starting a new free cozy mystery series means you automatically have entertainment for at least a few weeks.
+Months in the case of Sue Grafton, Agatha Christie and Janet Evanovich!
+Library apps are a great way to get your fix without spending money (and while supporting community institutions).

 Similar Posts: